You have up to one (1) month following the date of publication of an article or the broadcast of a news story/program to file a complaint.

 5. Contesting a decision

-If these criteria are not complied with, the Appeal Committee may deem the appeal inadmissible from the outset.
+If these criteria are not complied with, the Appeals Committee may deem the appeal inadmissible from the outset.